 The Audited Financial Statements were prepared in accordance with SFRS, which differ in certain respects from generally accepted accounting principles in other countries, including IFRS, which differences might be material to the financial information presented herein.
 Potential investors should consult their own professional advisers for an understanding of the difference between SFRS, IFRS and accounting principles in certain other jurisdictions, and how those differences might affect the financial information presented herein.
-In making an investment decision, investors must rely upon their own independent examination of the Issuer and the Guarantor, the terms of this offering and the recent financial information of the Issuer and the Guarantor.
-Unless specified or the context otherwise requires, all financial information in this Offering Circular relating to the Guarantor is presented on a consolidated basis, and all financial information in this Offering Circular relating to the Issuer is presented on an unconsolidated basis.
+In making an investment decision, investors must rely upon their own independent examination of the Issuer and the Guarantor, the terms of this offering and the recent financial information in this Offering Circular relating to the Guarantor is presented on a consolidated basis, and all financial information in this Offering Circular relating to the Issuer is presented on an unconsolidated basis.